Beyond the classroom

 The ability to speak eloquently and persuasively is continually cited as one of the key skills required in the 21st century.
 GHS Debating clubs give pupils throughout the school the chance to speak on a range of issues, acquiring the skills to think on their feet, challenge information, organise their thoughts logically, and quickly, and present a point of view concisely and fluently.

 In Years 7 and 8, pupils learn and develop their oracy skills through the weekly lunch time It’s Debatable! club, and from Year 9 they join the Senior Debating and Model United Nations (MUN) sessions.
 There are numerous debating, MUN and public speaking competitions with local schools and beyond and the senior debating team has an outstanding track record.
 We often progress through to the advanced rounds of the ESU Schools Mace competition and have frequently represented the South East region at the European Youth Parliament national sessions.

-Alongside sending delegations of students to around seven MUN conferences each year, allowing the girls to explore a range of political, environmental and social issues from the perspective of different nations, we began running our own annual conference in 2018, giving the girls an opportunity to take ownership of the event and develop their skills as a team.
+Alongside sending delegations of pupils to around seven MUN conferences each year, allowing them to explore a range of political, environmental and social issues from the perspective of different nations, we began running our own annual conference in 2018, giving pupils an opportunity to take ownership of the event and develop their skills as a team.
 All of the competitions and conferences are an excellent way to encourage taking initiative, effective and clear communication and the development of research skills.